Table of Contents

 Investment Multipliers in Waterway Infrastructure

-Investment in waterway infrastructure—such as locks, dams, dredging, and port modernization—generates significant multiplier effects.
-A 2021 report by the United Nations Conference on Trade and Development (UNCTAD) noted that inland waterway projects typically have a benefit-cost ratio of 2:1 to 4:1, with benefits including reduced transport costs, lower carbon emissions, and improved regional connectivity.
-In the European Union, the TEN-T program has invested billions in upgrading inland waterways, with estimated GDP gains of €1.5 to €2 for every euro spent.
-These multipliers arise because waterway improvements reduce bottlenecks, increase throughput, and enable modal shifts from road to water, which lowers overall logistics costs and boosts trade competitiveness.
+Within the European Union, the Trans-European Transport Network (TEN-T) program has invested billions in upgrading inland waterways, resulting in estimated GDP gains of €1.5 to €2 for every euro spent.
+Such multipliers arise because waterway improvements alleviate bottlenecks, increase cargo throughput, and enable modal shifts from road to water transport, which collectively lower logistics expenses and boost trade competitiveness.

 Comparative National Data

-Countries with extensive river networks tend to show higher contributions from water-dependent sectors.
-In the Netherlands, where inland waterways are highly developed, the combined contribution of water transport, ports, and related services is estimated at over 3% of GDP, a small but concentrated figure that supports a much larger share of trade-related activity.
-In Bangladesh, the river systems contribute an estimated 35% of GDP through agriculture, fisheries, transport, and related sectors, though much of this is in the informal economy.
-In Brazil, the Amazon and Paraná river basins support agriculture, mining, and energy sectors that collectively represent over 20% of national output.
-These figures highlight the variability of river contributions across different development stages and geographic contexts.
+In Bangladesh, river systems contribute an estimated 35% of GDP through agriculture, fisheries, transport, and ancillary sectors, although much of this activity occurs in the informal economy.
+In Brazil, the Amazon and Paraná river basins underpin agriculture, mining, and energy sectors that together represent more than 20% of national output.

 Challenges and Strategic Opportunities

-While rivers offer substantial economic benefits, they also present challenges that can constrain growth or create vulnerabilities.
-Addressing these challenges requires strategic planning and investment.
+Despite their significant economic benefits, rivers also present challenges that can hinder growth or create vulnerabilities.
+Addressing these requires strategic planning, investment, and governance reforms.

 Climate Risks and Water Management